My "can't even" about the comments on my Facebook page went from figurative to literal.

 Check out my Facebook FAQ, and you'll probably find the answer to your question.
 At least you'll find the answer to 95% of the PM's I get.

 Also if you PM me, please keep in mind that I'm just a human being.
-I listen to Hamilton, watch Jessica Jones through cracks in my fingers, play Fallout 4 and cuss when I stumble into an Alpha Deathclaw at 12th level, love Robert Asprin books despite myself, can't tell when someone's flirting with me, and try to write every day.
-I wear big shirts because I'm self conscious about the tight ones, worry about getting enough exercise with a sedentary passion, cry when large swaths of my friends excuse torture so long as it is done to the right sort of people, and have a bad next-day if I eat too much pizza.
+I listen to the Encanto Soundtrack, watch Hawkeye with my family, play Fallout 4 and cuss when I stumble into an Alpha Deathclaw at 12th level, love Robert Asprin books despite myself, can't tell when someone's flirting with me (to. save. my.
+LIFE.), and try to write every day.
+I'm self conscious about how gaunt my face looks in some light after I lost a bunch of weight because of cancer, I cry when large swaths of my friends excuse torture so long as it is done to the "right sort of people," and have a really, really bad next-day if I eat too much pizza.
 Messages demanding I do X immediately or take down Y post because you didn't like it or "HOW COULD YOU..." will be cheerfully ignored.
 Add in some schoolyard shit talk to this kind of bullshit, and I will do my best Strong Bad "DELETED!" as I ban you.

 Kind of slightly large point- As of this writing, I cannot (and in many cases will not) read the comments on this page.

-There are almost two thirds of million of you and one of me.
+There are OVER a million of you and one of me.
 I often max out the 99 notifications for this page in less than two or three minutes.
 I cannot POSSIBLY keep up with all the comments even if maintaining FB were my only job (it's not).
-Furthermore, what was once a playful community with the occasional legit jerkwad easily dealt with has become more and more like the bottom half of the internet and all that that implies.
+Furthermore, what was once a playful community with the occasional legit jerkwad easily dealt with has become more and more like the bottom half of the internet (and all that that implies).
 I actually avoid the comments unless I suspect it's a post which will attract bigots and I need to do my banning thing.
-When half a million people are seeing something, the law of large numbers suggests that someone, somewhere is going to be a complete anal seepage dripping asshole about it.
+When half a million people are seeing something, the law of large numbers suggests that someone, somewhere read it wrong, is upset about something else, needs lunch and a nap, wants to pick a fight, or just generally is going to be a complete anal seepage dripping asshole about it.
 I know it's a statistically tiny amount, but the number of people confusing shitposting with clever makes me weep, and when people think that disagreeing with something they see automatically means they can behave in the worst way imaginable.
 I know you just came here to attack and now you're feeling such a good time, but I like parading through people's rain.
 Seriously though, enough people are really, really mean that it hurts my soul.
 It's honestly not good for my mental health to even try to read them all.

 Which means three things pragmatically: